minio/docs/source/operations/troubleshooting.rst

 The deployment's details include a summary of the deployment's configuration and the number of checks run and failed.
 You can select :guilabel:`Upload` to add diagnostic health data obtained from the :mc:`mc support diag` command or the MinIO Console's :guilabel:`Support > Health` page.

+You can also use the :ref:`Call Home <minio-troubleshooting-call-home>` functionality to automatically run and upload a diagnostic health report.

 If you need support from MinIO Engineering, you can create a :guilabel:`New Issue` for the deployment.

 .. image:: /images/subnet/SUBNET-deployment-health-summary.png